ImAfif/Solar-Planner/README.md

 ## Solar-Planner

 A web application to calculate and design a houshold rooftop solar power plant.
+Built in front-end : react, back-end : Node, Express and DB : PostgreSQL

 ## Features